vzsg/Curly/README.md

 # CurlyClient

 This package wraps [Perfect-CURL](https://github.com/PerfectlySoft/Perfect-CURL) into a Vapor 3 `Client`.

-If you are running into issues with URLSession on Linux, this might be a way out.
+If you are running into issues with URLSession on Linux, or you want cookies or proxy support, this might be the way out.

 ## Usage